timholy/SnoopCompile.jl/docs/src/index.md

 experience for their users.
-Because the results of SnoopCompile are typically stored in the `*.ji` precompile files, users automatically get the benefit of any latency reductions achieved by adding `precompile` directives to your package.
+Because the results of SnoopCompile are typically stored in the `*.ji` precompile files, users automatically get the benefit of any latency reductions achieved by adding `precompile` directives to the source code of your package.

 [PackageCompiler](https://github.com/JuliaLang/PackageCompiler.jl) is an alternative that *non-developer users* may want to consider for their own workflow.